 Why aren’t you getting married in your home country?

 If you met your fiance online you need to make sure that there are no IMBRA issues which could cause your case to be delayed on denied.
-(Contact us for free if you are unsure what this means) Also, if the U.S. Citizen has a criminal past this should be evaluated prior to filing for the K-1 fiance visa.
-Certain crimes will make the U.S. Citizen ineligible to file for the K-1 visa.
+(Contact us for free if you are unsure what this means) Also, if the U.S. Citizen or the foreign fiance has a criminal past this should be evaluated prior to filing for the K-1 fiance visa.
+Certain crimes will make you ineligible to file for the fiance visa.
+There may be other options available to you.
+You should consult with an experienced immigration attorney prior to filing any documents with USCIS.

-If there is a large age difference between you and your fiance, you do not share a common language, or if the U.S. Citizen has attempted to sponsor someone else for a green card or a fiance visa in the past then you should be prepared for questions concerning these issues.
+If there is a large age difference between you and your fiance, you do not share a common language, or if the U.S. Citizen has attempted to sponsor someone else for a green card or a fiance visa in the past, your case will be more difficult and you should be prepared for questions concerning these issues.

 The Consular Officer’s primary responsibility is to make sure that a bona fide relationship exists between the US citizen and his fiancé.
 The questions are designed such that the necessary information can be extracted from the applicants.